Aging + Brain Health Innovation: What’s Next Canada?

 - Vote for your favourite innovation at the 2020 Pitch Competition for the CABHI Innovation and People’s Choice Awards, and learn more about the latest technologies in aging and brain health – including artificial intelligence, robotics, virtual reality, and more

-About What’s Next Canada’s Inaugural Innovation Day
+About What’s Next Canada

 What’s Next Canada, hosted by the Baycrest-led Centre for Aging + Brain Health Innovation and co-produced by Mary Furlong & Associates, is the industry’s premier event for networking, collaboration and learning opportunities.
 Last year’s inaugural event brought together over 35 world-class speakers and an audience of 300.

 In concert with Baycrest’s 30th Annual Rotman Research Institute Conference held on March 8 -10, 2020, a research conference with our sister organization, What’s Next Canada will also attract opportunities for innovators to form transformative collaborations with renowned researchers, clinicians, healthcare providers and corporate executives in the seniors’ sector.